THOMASELOVE/500-2021/sources/README.md

 - Paul Rosenbaum's *Observation and Experiment: An Introduction to Causal Inference*, published in 2017 by Harvard University Press.
 The ISBN-13 number is 978-0674975576.
 The book is available electronically or in hardcover from Amazon and other retailers.
 Details on when we'll read each chapter are in the [Course Calendar](https://thomaselove.github.io/500/calendar.html).

+## Another Important Text

+- [Hernán Miguel A, Robins Jamie M (2020).
+Causal Inference: What If.
+Boca Raton: Chapman & Hall/CRC](https://www.hsph.harvard.edu/miguel-hernan/causal-inference-book/) available electronically at that link.

+From Miguel's description at that link:

+> Jamie Robins and I have written a book that provides a cohesive presentation of concepts of, and methods for, causal inference.
+Much of this material is currently scattered across journals in several disciplines or confined to technical articles.
+We expect that the book will be of interest to anyone interested in causal inference, e.g., epidemiologists, statisticians, psychologists, economists, sociologists, political scientists, computer scientists… The book is divided in 3 parts of increasing difficulty: causal inference without models, causal inference with models, and causal inference from complex longitudinal data.

 ## Other References and Resources

 Many additional sources will be presented and referenced in class, and those are gathered below, along with other references that I've used in the past.
 I expect you will read some, but not all of these items, depending on what is most useful to you.
 The PDF files [are available here](https://github.com/THOMASELOVE/500-2021/tree/master/sources/articles).
 Some are password-protected.
 The password will be revealed at the first class.